 Second-Tier Supplier Reporting

 Supplier diversity is a competitive advantage and good citizenship; thus, we strongly encourage our prime suppliers to implement a small business or supplier diversity program.
-Abbott asks our top suppliers to submit second-tier reports quarterly through the Abbott automated second tier reporting system.
+Abbott requests and enforces our top suppliers to submit second-tier reports quarterly through the Abbott automated second tier reporting system.

 Begin your company introduction in three steps: